PerryLi2008/spotify-wrapped/README.md

 This project is to create my own version of Spotify Wrapped.
 The project is implemented in several steps:
 1. [Request a download dump from Spotify.](https://www.spotify.com/us/account/privacy/) It takes a few days to get dump from Spotify in json format.
 2. Create an interactive dashboard / web application using Streamlit in Python.
+See "perry_spotifywrap.py" for detail.
 3. Link streamlit app with [Spotify API](https://developer.spotify.com/documentation/web-api) data to obtain genres and audio features endpoint using [Python parckage Spotipy](https://spotipy.readthedocs.io/en/2.22.1/).
+See "Load more Spotify api info.py" for detail.
 ## Streamlit Web app
 [2022 Spotify Wrapped for Perry report can be accessed through this link.](https://spotify-wrapped.streamlit.app/) Web page consists of 4 sections: